 The P-J resource in Lincoln County has long been utilized in various forms by residents of the region.
-The traditional uses have included firewood (i.e., fuelwood) for heating and cooking, fence posts, mine timbers, posts and rails for livestock enclosures, Christmas trees and production of charcoal for use in local smelters.
+The traditional uses have included firewood (i.e., fuelwood) for heating and cooking, fence posts, mine timbers, logs for livestock enclosures, Christmas trees and production of charcoal for use in local smelters.
 Pinyon pine trees have been a source of pine nuts used for food.

 A number of other products can conceivably be produced from the P-J resource.
 Those products/end uses are discussed in a later section of this chapter.
-No large-scale businesses exist that utilize P-J. That situation is a clear indication of the limited feasibility of utilizing P-J as a feedstock.
-Therefore, the key focus of this chapter is to provide insights into the likely viability of these products/end uses rather than provide a quantitative analysis of the feasibility of various end-use products made from P-J.
+A key focus is to provide insights into the likely viability of these products/end uses.